 Lisa Lathane (Clerk & Treasurer)

 Lisa moved to Preston in March 2008 having previously lived in Surrey.
-Lisa is married to Ross, a Gamekeeper on the Pilkington Estate and has 2 daughters who are currently attend Preston Primary.
+Lisa is married to Ross, a Gamekeeper on the Pilkington Estate.
+She has 2 daughters, one who attends the Priory School, and one at Preston Primary School.
 Lisa took over as Clerk to Preston Parish Council in May 2017, and took over the Treasurer role in January 2018.
 Lisa takes advantage of the many footpaths around Preston, and recognises that the countryside and rural life is very important.
 Retaining the strong sense of community that the village has, and keeping its beauty is one of the main reasons Lisa applied to become Clerk. firstname.lastname@example.org